 Under the right conditions, sperm can survive inside a woman’s reproductive tract for up to 5 days.
 This means you could have sex almost a week before ovulating and still get pregnant!
-“The right conditions” usually means that the woman is at her most fertile and has produced a lot of egg-white cervical mucus to keep the sperm healthy.
-If the ideal cervical mucus isn’t present, the sperm will die fairly quickly inside the vagina’s acidic environment.
+“The right conditions” usually means that the woman is at her most fertile and has produced a lot of egg-white cervical mucus to allow and help the sperm to travel to its destination.
+If the ideal cervical mucus isn’t present, the sperm might die fairly quickly inside the vagina’s acidic environment.

 Notice we said “up to 5 days,” though.
 That’s the max.
 Can sperm live for 10 days?
 Nope.
 And it’s not guaranteed that your partner’s sperm will survive even 5 days.
 The best chance of getting pregnant is to have sex the 2 days before ovulation and the day of ovulation.

-If you’re doing IUI or IVF, the sperm usually undergoes a washing and concentrating process before use.
+If you’re doing IUI or IVF, the sperm usually undergoes a washing and concentrating process in the laboratory before use.
 Once it’s been washed, the sperm can live under incubation for 24-72 hrs.